Luckin, a Starbucks rival in China, jolts higher in US debut

 NEW YORK (AP) — Luckin Coffee, a fast-growing rival to Starbucks in China, jolted higher in its U.S. stock market debut Friday.

+Most Luckin stores are small, have few seats and are used mainly as a place to pick up mobile orders.

 Luckin raised $561 million in its initial public offering Friday by selling 33 million American depositary shares at $17 apiece.
-The ADS, which is trading on the Nasdaq under the symbol "LK," shot up 44% to $24.50 Friday midday.
+The ADS, which is trading on the Nasdaq under the symbol "LK," shot up 44% to $24.50 Friday.

 View Comments